 The cleanup plan is the first part of the cleanup phase and presents the technical specifications for the cleanup action.
 Once DEC approves the plan, the responsible person implements the cleanup action.
 Cleanup plans may also be amended if the cleanup action proves to be insufficient.
 A cleanup plan includes these steps:

 Before work begins, the responsible person submits a schedule for conducting field work, monitoring, cleanup, and submittal of interim and final cleanup reports for DEC approval.
 Additional approval will be needed if the process is modified.

-10) Cleanup Plan SubmittalThe responsible person has a qualified person (typically a contractor) prepare a cleanup plan for DEC approval.
+10) Cleanup Plan SubmittalThe responsible person has a qualified environmental professional (typically a contractor) prepare a cleanup plan for DEC approval.
 The cleanup plan includes these elements:

 - Specifications of the proposed cleanup technique

 - Provisions for minimizing contaminant migration to previously unaffected areas

 - Provisions for disposal of contaminated soil and groundwater